dome9/cft-simulator/README.md

 * Support stacked CFT
 * Support YAML format
 * Proper evaluation of conditions (as long as they can be statically evaluated):
-    * Implementation of native inner functions
+    * Implementation of native inner functions [DONE]
     * Minimal emulation of runtime properties
-* Better support for 'If' statements according to the evaluated conditions
+* Better support for 'If' statements according to the evaluated conditions [DONE]